wraithan/resume/docs/projects.rst

 This is not a project that I built, but is a project that I contribute to as well as help as support on.
-I can be commonly found taking some poorly maintained docs for a project I am using and converting them to sphinx, setting up a RTD project for them, and transfering ownership to the author.
+I can be commonly found taking some poorly maintained docs for a project I am using and converting them to sphinx, setting up a RTD project for them, and transferring ownership to the author.
 That way instead of docs being a random markdown file in a repo, it has a nice url and theme.